Imesh7/stable_diffusion/README.md

-# Stable diffudion model from scratch
+# Stable diffusion model from scratch
 Stable diffusion model from scratch